GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = 2.2.0 =
 * Do not include bundles in the Extensions page
-* Do not include the required extensions on predefined persisted queries
+* Do not print the required extensions on predefined persisted queries

 = 2.1.3 =
 * Added documentation for fields `_arrayFlipToObject` and `_objectIntersectKey` from the PHP Functions via Schema extension